TimLoudon8/GEDAssignment1/README.md

 the editor cam's function to place objects only works once and places the object at the origin.

 I have changed the collider on the player from capsule to box to minimize falling over, attempted to despawn bullets after they are fired, movement now works with a singleton and coins no longer have a collider and are treated as a trigger.
+Also, placing objects in editor cam now works as intended.